 Don’t worry – you don’t have to skate the whole 1.5 hours.
 There’s a little Safeway Holiday corner with chairs you can lounge on if needed.
 There are lockers for $3 a token that you can safely store your things.
 Purses and backpacks aren’t allowed on the rink, so take your photos before skating as you may not be allowed to take cameras on.

 Plus, if you fall you’ll probably break it.
 (We have nice photos of the two of us on the rink because a really nice staff member legit just randomly offered to take photos of us!)

 Don’t forget to bring socks along so your feet don’t have to touch the inside of the skate rental!

 Ice skate Union Square in a cute dress, pleated coat on chilly days or – like we opted for – ugly Christmas sweaters!
 We got these a few years ago from Target and basically live in them during the month of December.
 I paired mine with a red skirt, also from Target and a classic camel coat.
 Everyone always loves our matching sweaters – they’re 100% goofy and totally fun!
 Made ice skating in sf so much better because I could see people smile when they saw us.

-So, bring your friends or your date to this San Francisco ice skate rink.
+So, bring your friends, kids or your date to this San Francisco ice skate rink.
 My reviews are simple: this is the best ice skating in San Francisco!
 Afterward, head to the Winter Walk for food trucks, beer and more!
 It’s free to visit and oh-so-fun.